cnlohr/badderapple/README.md

 # badder apple

 What started as my shot at bad apple on an ESP8266 ended in the biggest spiral into my longest running project.
-The final outcome from this project was all 6570 frames, at 64x48 pixels, with sound and code for playback in 64.5kB, running on a ch32v006.
+The final outcome from this project was all 6570 frames, at 64x48 pixels, with sound and code for playback in 64.5kB, running on a 10-cent ch32v006.
+This is the story of bad*der* apple.

 <P ALIGN=CENTER>
 <IMG SRC=https://github.com/user-attachments/assets/5c77bf51-2895-4764-a540-fee0bc53da5a WIDTH=50%>